American Gothic Project

 Additional Concert Venues

 GRANT WOOD HOUSE PARLOR CONCERT: Jim Hayes now owns the Iowa City home in which Grant Wood resided in the 1920’s.
 It is full of Grant Wood’s artistry, as seen in the architecture and furnishings.
-Red Cedar previewed the American Gothic Suite in a parlor concert in this historic home on Saturday night, May 21, 2005 at 7 p.m.
+Red Cedar previewed the American Gothic Suite in a parlor concert in this historic home on Saturday night, May 21, 2005.
 A tour of the lovely historic home and refreshments were included.

-RURAL OUTREACH CONCERTS: Rural concerts are among Red Cedar Chamber Music’s most popular programs.
+RURAL OUTREACH CONCERTS, 2005: Rural concerts are among Red Cedar Chamber Music’s most popular programs.
 (These rural concerts are frequently the musicians’ favorites!)
-The 5 Turner Alley project took us to three rural communities:
+The 5 Turner Alley project took us to three rural communities.

-• Ainsworth, IA at the Ainsworth Opera House at 7 p.m. on Tuesday, May 31, 2005.
+• Ainsworth, IA at the Ainsworth Opera House on May 31, 2005.
 An exhibit of original Grant Wood art was mounted at the Opera House.

-• Stone City, IA at St. Joseph’s Church at 7 p.m. on Thursday, June 2nd.
+• Stone City, IA at St. Joseph’s Church on June 2, 2005.
 A reception was followed at the Stone City Barn.
 Stone City was chosen by renowned artist Grant Wood and his colleagues as the site for the Stone City Artist Colony.
 This concert was presented in partnership with the Jones County Historic Preservation Commission.

-5 Turner Alley as a grant winner in the amount of $7,500.
+Grant News: The Iowa Arts Council announced Red Cedar Chamber Music’s project 5 Turner Alley a grant winner in the amount of $7,500.
 This project, sponsored by the children of Joan Lipsky in her honor, celebrates the opening of Grant Wood’s tiny studio where he painted American Gothic.

 “I am new to the area and am astounded at the quality of the music I heard tonight, both the new composition and the ‘classical.’
 What a treasure for Cedar Rapids and Eastern Iowa!”
 B.E.